mendesalan/aws-cloudformation/README.md

 Use scp command to copy your .pem key from your machine to the the public instance so you can access via ssh the private instance.

 scp -i "key.pem" key.pem ubuntu@address:

+sudo parted -l
+parted -l command will lists disks partition layout on all block devices.